datahub-project/datahub/metadata-ingestion/adding-source.md

 ### 3. Implement the source itself

-The core for the source is the `get_workunits` method, which produces a stream of MCE objects.
+The core for the source is the `get_workunits` method, which produces a stream of metadata events (typically MCP objects) wrapped up in a MetadataWorkUnit.
 The [file source](./src/datahub/ingestion/source/file.py) is a good and simple example.

 The MetadataChangeEventClass is defined in the metadata models which are generated